PoE and a Non-PoE switch

 PoE Switches range from low-cost edge switches with few unmanaged ports to complex multi-port rack-mounted units with highly sophisticated management.

-We use 15.4W output for low-powered devices like biometric control, security cameras.
+We use 15.4W output for low-powered devices like biometric control, and security cameras.
 It is also used for WLAN connections.

 30.8W is used for RFID readers, Voice over Internet Protocol (VoIP) phones, and alarm systems.

-60W switches are used for high-powered power devices like laptops, information kiosks, and point of sales systems.
+60W switches are used for high-powered power devices like laptops, information kiosks, and point-of-sales systems.

 90W switches are used for heavy power-consuming devices and jobs like video conferencing, televisions, large computer systems, and wireless systems that consume much power.